devgoel186/Python-Repo/README.md

 **Assignments 6.5 - 10.2** : Course 2 - Python Data Structures

+Course 3 - Using Python to Access Web Data

 ## Other files
 **Sorting algorithms- These algorithms are not needed on python due to the sort() inbuilt function, however, these algorithms exist in most other languages to sort arrays.**